lostintangent/spaces/README.md

 To begin joining communities, simply perform the following steps:

-1. Install this extension, then reload VS Code.
-Additionally, set the `liveshare.featureSet` setting to `insiders`, since the communities experience relies on bleeding edge Live Share features
+1. Install this extension, then reload VS Code

-1. Open the Live Share activity bar, and look for the `Communities` tree view
+1. Open the Live Share activity bar, and look for the `Communities` tree view.
+Click the `Sign in with Live Share...` link and complete the sign in flow, using a GitHub or Microsoft Account.

+   > If you're already using Live Share then you won't need to sign in again.

 1. Click the `Join a community...` link and then type the community name you'd like to join (e.g. `redux`, `python`) or select a popular one from the list